Sandhya-byte/the-content-startup/site/content/posts/open-banking-–-what-is-it.md

 **Stay Safe and Stay home and keep pushing yourself to be better always!!!!**

 As usual, Namaste, Au Revoir, Sayonara, and a simple Vanakkam to my readers out there where ever you are and whoever you are.

+**Disclaimer: Open Banking is an entity that is governed by specific regions and regulations applicable to that region.
+It differs from country to country.**

 Photo Credit: